bee-miczi/utils.py/README.md

 ## Liscence

-All affars regarding the liscence are in the liscence.md file but in short you are free to remix and remach and re distribute this softwere free of charge
+All affars regarding the liscence are in the liscence.md file but in short:
+You are free to remix and remach and re distribute this softwere free of charge

 ## Contributing